 The Robert Rules of Order1 shall govern procedure at all meetings.
 (Rev. 01/04/16)

 The Annual Meeting shall be held during any month of a calendar year.
 The time and place shall be fixed by the Board of Directors, and announced to members at least two months in advance.

 In all meetings, a quorum shall consist of 25 members.
 In case there is no quorum present to transact necessary business, the Board of Directors is authorized to act for the best interest of the Association.

 ARTICLE VII OFFICERS AND DIRECTORS:

-1. The Executive officers of the Association shall consist of a President, Vice-President, Immediate Past President, and Secretary/Treasurer.
+The Executive Officers of the Association shall consist of a President, Vice- President, Immediate Past President, and Treasurer.